Data Exploration

 | groupbycount userIdentity.userName, eventName

-Step 5: Pivot to Details Once you identify anomalies in aggregated data, remove the aggregation to view individual events:
+Step 5: Pivot to Details Once you identify anomalies in aggregated data, remove the aggregation to view individual events.
+If you see a user with high count:

 Example: Investigating Failed API Calls